Grayson/pluginmanager/README.markdown

 * Testing
 * Code commenting
-* Write F-Script submanager
-* Write an example application
-* Write an example sdef for applescript support
 * Allow for dynamic loading of plugins based on user's installed 3rd party frameworks (useful so developers don't need to distribute the Nu framework, JSCocoa, or LuaCore in the application but can still offer that functionality for savvy users).
 * Write additional documentation describing the different plugins, language issues, and whatnot

 ## Necessary frameworks

 The Python, Ruby, Applescript, and Cocoa bundle submanagers only use frameworks that are instaled by default in OS X 10.5.
-The Javascript, Nu, and Lua submanagers require additional downloads.
+The Javascript, Nu, Perl, and Lua submanagers require additional downloads.
 These frameworks can either be linked into the application or bundled with the app.

 * [Nu](http://programming.nu/) - Nu is a great, newish language by Tim Burks.
 I'm a big fan of Nu and have written several different components in it available on [Github](http://github.com/Grayson).
 You can download Nu [here](http://programming.nu/downloads).

 * [JSCocoa](http://inexdo.com/JSCocoa) - JSCocoa connects Cocoa to the JavascriptCore found in Webkit/Safari.
 It works wonders with easy integration in Objective-C applications.
 You can even use it as a framework or by compiling it directly into the code.
 It can be downloaded from its [Github page](http://github.com/parmanoir/jscocoa/tree/master).

 * [LuaCore](http://gusmueller.com/lua/) - Lua was one of my favorite plugin languages for a long time since it is so easily integrated with C.  Although I've rolled my own code around the [LuaObjCBridge](http://luaforge.net/projects/luaobjcbridge/), I decided to go with Gus Mueller's LuaCore framework for this project.
 It can be downloaded from its [project page](http://gusmueller.com/lua/).

+* [CamelBones](http://camelbones.sourceforge.net/index.html) - CamelBones provides Perl support.
+However, I have to encourage lots of testing prior to using it.
+I had problems getting a version of CamelBones that worked on my Mac and I've heard that there are some problems based on which version of Perl you're using or which processor your Mac uses.
+Just the same, I'm assuming that if you have a version of CamelBones that works for you, the plugin manager will work as well.

 ## Contact information